MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 4. A scheduled task during installation runs every hour to fetch the telemetry status from the `Get-AzureStackHCI` cmdlet.

     - The purpose of this task is to ensure that the telemetry configuration is up-to-date and accurate based on the current telemetry status.
-Based on this telemetry status, the extension will either add or remove telemetry configuration from the JSON drop location.
+Based on this telemetry status, the extension either adds or removes telemetry configuration from the JSON drop location.

     - This task is useful in situations where you might change your mind about whether to enable or disable telemetry.
 For example, if you initially consent to telemetry but later decide to disable it, the scheduled task detects your change.
 It then updates the telemetry configuration to ensure respect for your telemetry preferences and makes sure the extension only collects telemetry data when explicitly authorized to do so.